AppFair/appfair.github.io/index.md

 As a sandboxed app, only local container files and a certain set of system files can be accessed without adding the `files.user-selected.read-write` permission to the `Sandbox.entitlements` file and the corresponding `FairUsage` usage description property in the `Info.plist`.
 With the `files.user-selected.read-write` entitlement enabled, the normal sandboxing rules for file access will come into effect: users will need to explicitly grant access to files, either using the standard system "Powerbox" open panel, or by actions such as dragging a file onto the app's icon.
 Long-term access permissions for files will require that the security-scoped bookmark for the local file URL be persisted by the app and re-used for future access to the file.

+### How can resources be embedded in an App?

+The `/App-Name/App.git` fork contains two resource-specific folders that can be added to, and accessed at runtime using `Bundle.module.url(for:withExtension:)`:

+  1. Sources/App/Resources: a flat folder of Xcode-processable resources.
+This is where string translation and other localization-specific files should be placed.
+This folder will be flattened at build time, and so it not suitable for containing nested folders.
+  1. Sources/App/Bundle: a folder whose contents will be embedded with processing, and can be accessed at runtime in the "Bundle" resource.
+The folder can contain a hierarchy of sub-folders that will be maintained in the app's artifact.
+This folder can be accessed at runtime with: `Bundle.module.url(forResource: "Bundle/ResourceName.ext", withExtension: nil)`.

 ### How can I open and debug the app in Xcode?